jerrypnz/major-mode-hydra.el/README.md

 ## Usage

-Whenever the command `major-mode-hydra` is executed, a (nice-looking) hydra for the major mode of the current buffer pops up.
+Whenever the command `major-mode-hydra` is executed, a (hopefully) pretty hydra for the major mode of the current buffer pops up.

 ![example1](screenshots/example1.png)